-Further, he organized the church upon its original platform, with apostles, prophets, evanglists, pastors, teachers, etc., and when he did this the whole world raised up and declared, "That is a fraud, any way; that is not right!
+Further, Joseph Smith organized the church upon its original platform, with apostles, prophets, evangelists, pastors, teachers, etc.; and when he did this the whole world raised up and declared, "That is a fraud, anyway; that is not right!
 Why, the idea of this young man organizing the church according to the original pattern.
 Such an impossibility!
-Wesley, or Calvin or Knox, never dreamed of such an absurdity."
+Wesley, or Calvin or Knox, never dreamed of such an absurdity.